pyrenaicus/color-themes/README.md

 Right now the app is a minimal working solution developed during a 2 weeks sprint.
 To keep on adding functionality like:

-- Keep a record of favorite color themes, save it to localStorage
-- pass color codes to URL search string with react router, so you can share a color theme by sharing a url
+- pass color codes to URL search string with react router, so you can share a color theme bjust y sharing a url.
+- User registration, allowing to keep a record of favorite color themes.
+Save the data to Firebase.
 - Create color themes with variable number (btw 3 and 12) of colors.
 This will require a rewrite of almost everything.
+- Add a page with info about color harmonies.

 ## CREDITS